edison-tran/Stroke-Prediction/README.md

 ## Interplay of Risk Factors
 Patients presenting with both hypertension and heart disease exhibited no noticeable changes stroke rates across all age groups.
-Stroke instances with both hypertension and heart disease were also found to be only 5.2% of all stroke incidents, suggesting no relation between risk factors.
+Stroke instances with both hypertension and heart disease were also found to be only 5.2% of all stroke incidents, suggesting no causation between risk factors and stroke occurrence.
 When looking at the impact of smoking habits, individuals that had never smoked before had a 49% decrease in stroke rate, whereas individuals that had formerly smoked had a 350% increase in stroke rate and individuals that still smoke had a 161% increase in stroke rate.

+# Conclusion
+Through understanding the importance of stroke-related signifiers and establishing them through data-driven modeling, key demographics were revealed such as physiological and lifestyle factors strongly associated with stroke.
+Utilizing SQL and Tableau, the goal of this project was to uncover critical insights into stroke risk, heart disease, hypertension, and smoking as key drivers while revealing surprising vulnerabilities among younger, urban populations.
+These findings provide a foundation for targeted healthcare strategies, such as improved screening for hypertension in older adults and public health efforts to resolve smoking in high-risk groups.
+As stroke continues to be a leading cause of death and disability worldwide, a data-driven approach to analyzing and predicting its occurrence is not only valuable, but essential for combatting the pervasiveness of stroke incidents.